The difference between Product Manager & Product Owner?

 In agile product development, the key difference between product managers and product owners lies in their focus and responsibilities.
 While the product owner acts tactically, focusing on maximizing customer value by managing the product backlog and working closely with the development team, the product manager takes on a strategic role.
 He defines the long-term vision, aligns the product roadmap with organizational goals and keeps an eye on the entire product life cycle.

-What is the difference between Product Manager and Product Owner | Relationship
+Difference between Product Manager and Product Owner | Relationship

 Product Owner or Product Manager: Which career path?